cavcrosby/homelab-cm/docs/code.md

 > It should be noted when spinning up the staging/vagrant environment that the
 > last host within the `ansible_host_vars` variable will not receive its
-> `mgmt-homelab-cm` IP address.
+> management network IP address.
 Current theory on this is that this is due to
 > Ruby's lazy loading (see b349d3b).

 - `vagrant` is assumed to be installed from HashiCorp's package repositories.